Summer Vacation: 30 Ways Students Can Make the Most of Free Time

 7. Visit grandparents

 Other than your parents, these adults have loved you with all their hearts since your very first breath.
-Now is the time to visit them in person and give them that bear hug and the companionship they have missed for the last 18 months.
+Now is the time to visit them in person and give them that bear hug and the companionship they’ve missed since they saw you last.

 8. Take the car in for servicing

-Is there a family car that you are allowed to use?
-When does the inspection sticker expire?
+Is there a family car that you’re allowed to use?
+When does the inspection sticker or registration expire?
 Does the oil need changing?
 How about getting it washed?
-Take part in the car maintenance and if your parents are letting you drive it to college in the fall, look at this checklist to ensure you are ready for the road trip.
+How does insurance include you as a driver?
+Take part in the car maintenance and, if your parents are letting you drive it to college in the fall, look at this checklist to ensure you are ready for the road trip.

 9. Gather and sell old electronics

-Chargers, old iPods, phones, cases, games and game systems, and CDs can bring money if you spend little time researching who buys what.
-Learn how to gather and recycle old electronics and read what Best Buy can take.
+Chargers, old iPods, phones, cases, games, game systems, and more can be resold if you spend a little time researching who buys what.
+Learn how to gather and recycle old electronics (here is what Best Buy will take.)
 The Amazon Trade-In Program is a one-stop shop for trade-ins.

 11. Go through school mementos and cull them